riveryc/word-game/README.md

 ### 🎮 Core Gameplay
 - **Interactive Spelling**: Fill in missing letters directly within the word display
-- **Professional Audio**: High-quality dictionary pronunciation from internet with US preference + computer voice fallback
+- **Professional Audio**: High-quality Google pronunciation from internet with computer voice fallback
 - **Smart Hints**: Example sentences with target word hidden for contextual learning
 - **Visual Error Comparison**: See exactly which letters were wrong with highlighted differences
 - **Unified Enter Controls**: Consistent Enter-to-continue for both correct and incorrect answers